Tip

 Firmware Flashing Instructions

-- The SB2040 PRO can connect to the host computer via CAN.
+- The SB2040 PRO can connect to the host via CAN.

 - CAN connection requires using an